markgw/uh-nlp2021/docs/week34/index.md

 In Lecture 4 (Evaluation), you were asked in your group to come up with some details of how you could evaluate a system.

-> * List some metrics that you considered appropriate?
+> * List some metrics that you considered appropriate.
 > * Give an example of a **baseline** for this evaluation task.
 > * Give an example of a **ceiling** for this evaluation task.